Time and

 The graph

 first with the pallet on the floor and then with the pallet lift.
-The
+The results are superimposed to help

 highlight the differences.
+Each peak

-peak, the less strain on the back.
+the curve, the less strain on the back.
 The less horizontal distance at

 the base of each peak, the less time needed to make the lift.